 For more information on the Pink Patch Project and how it started, go to www.PinkPatchProject.com

-The Massachusetts State Police is selling a limited supply of our pink MSP patches for $10 each.
-This year we are also offering decals, small (1.5 inch) for $2 each and larger (2.5 inch) for $5 each.
+The Massachusetts State Police has a limited supply of our pink MSP patches for $10 each.
+We also have decals, small (1.5 inch) for $2 each and larger (2.5 inch) for $5 each.
 All proceeds from the patch will be donated to the Dana-Farber Cancer Institute in Boston.

-To receive yours, send cash, and a self-addressed stamped envelope to Trooper Dustin Fitch, attention “Pink Patch Project” on the envelope, to State Police General Headquarters in Framingham (address is on bottom left-column of the flyer).
+To receive yours, send cash (we are working on having online ordering available), and a self-addressed stamped envelope to Trooper Dustin Fitch, attention “Pink Patch Project” on the envelope, to State Police General Headquarters in Framingham (address is on bottom left-column of the flyer).

 After receiving your patch, take photos with it, and tag us, using #MSPpinkpatch and #PinkPatchProject.
 We just may end up sharing your photos on our social media.